Defence and Security Media Advisory Committee: History

-The records of the committees are held in the British National Archives.
+The records of the previous committees are held in the British National Archives.

 The Defence, Press and Broadcasting Advisory Committee issued DA-Notices from 1993 to 2015.
 The secretary was a former two-star military officer employed from a Ministry of Defence budget and is housed by them (although technically independent) and the committee is made up of senior civil servants and representatives of national media organisations.

 Membership

 The committee consisted of five government representatives and 16 media representatives.

-The five government positions on the committee were all ex officio - the chairman being the current Permanent Under Secretary of the Ministry of Defence.
+The five government positions on the committee were all ex officio – the chairman being the current Permanent Under Secretary of the Ministry of Defence.
 The 2nd Permanent Under Secretary of the Ministry of Defence, the Cabinet Office Permanent Secretary, the Permanent Under Secretary of the Home Office and the Deputy Under Secretary from the Foreign and Commonwealth Office were the other officers.
 The Vice Chairman was chosen by the press members from among their number.

 The media representatives were nominated by the following organisations: